9.3.2

 The Salisbury Convention

-• The Salisbury Convention states that the House of Lords should not oppose the passing of legislation which was in the manifesto that the government was elected on.
+• The Salisbury Convention states that the House of Lords should not oppose legislation from the elected government’s manifesto.

 • The Convention says that the House of Lords should not vote against the bill at the second reading stage and not introduce amendments which change the meaning of a bill from how the government intended in its manifesto.